steemit/devportal/readme.md

 ### Production Deploy

+Prep for deploy:

+1. clean your working tree
+2. pull latest develop
+3. pull latest master
+4. merge develop into master

-When you're ready to deploy this application to production, make sure you have nothing to commit and your working tree is clean, then type:
+When you're ready to deploy this application to production, make sure your working tree is clean, then type:

 ```bash
 $ bundle exec rake production:deploy